-MOUNT DESERT ISLAND

-Arts, Recreation, Tourism,

-& Resource Extraction

 The map identifies the occupational variability along the coast: retail, arts, and tourism tend to lead in western areas (blue/purple), while retail and resource extraction occupations are more common Downeast (yellow/green).

 Almost a quarter of coastal Mainers work in education or heathcare, about the same as the national average.
 Beyond this cluster, coastal Mainers are primarily drawn to retail, manufacturing, arts, recreation, tourism or professional service jobs.
 Coastal culture is often defined by fishing and tourism economies, but retail plays a big role coastwide.
 TOP 4 INDUSTRIES OF THE COAST AND ISLANDS

-The coast and islands have twice the national average of workers involved in resource extraction industries.
+Maine has twice the national average of workers involved in resource extraction industries.
 This is highly variable along the coast, with the highest percentage of participation falling in the Downeast region, on islands, and on Midcoast peninsulas.
 Many coastal towns are economically buoyed by the tightly coupled segments of finance, retail, arts, and tourism.
 Although the boost is typically seasonal, these segments are anchors for servicearea hubs.
-RESOURCE EXTRACTION INDUSTRIES:

-FISHING, FARMING, FORESTRY
+RESOURCE EXTRACTION INDUSTRIES: FISHING, FARMING, FORESTRY

-^{}Along the coast, resource extraction is mostly fishing and farming.
+Along the coast, resource extraction is mostly fishing and farming.
 Nationwide, this sector also includes forestry and mining.

-INCOME AND AFFORDABILITY

-On average, incomes are similar to state levels, although highly variable along the coast.
+INCOME AND AFFORDABILITY On average, incomes are similar to state levels, although highly variable along the coast.
+Variability in Income In coastal communities, there is a difference of \$80,000 between the community with the highest annual median household income and the community with the lowest.

-Passamaquoddy Pleasant Point Reservation had the lowest houseold income at \$27,708.

-The 10

-communities

-with lowest

-incomes are all in

-downeast

-Washington

-County.